-- The Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 (the Code). - The Local Authorities (Capital Finance and Accounting) (England) Regulations 2003 (SI 2003 No 3146, as amended) (the 2003 Regs). - The Update to the Code and Specifications for Future Codes for Infrastructure Assets published in November 2022.
+- The Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 (the Code). - The Local Authorities (Capital Finance and Accounting) (England) Regulations 2003 (SI 2003 No 3146, as amended) (the 2003 Regs).

-The Statement of Accounts has been prepared using the going concern basis as the functions of the authority will continue in operational existence for the foreseeable future.
+The Statement of Accounts has been prepared using the going concern and accruals basis.
 Activity is accounted for in the year that it takes place, not simply when cash payments are made or received.
 In particular:

-- Revenue from the sale of goods and services is recognised when the Authority satisfies a performance obligation by transferring promised goods or services to the purchaser. - Supplies are recorded as expenditure when they are consumed where there is a gap between the date supplies are received and their consumption, they are carried as inventories on the Balance Sheet. - Expenses in relation to services received (including services provided by employees) are recorded as expenditure when the services are received rather than when payments are made. - Interest receivable on investments and payable on borrowings is accounted for respectively as income and expenditure on the basis of the effective interest rate for the relevant financial instrument rather than the cash flows fixed or determined by the contract. - Where revenue and expenditure have been recognised but cash has not been received or paid, a debtor or creditor for the relevant amount is recorded in the Balance Sheet.
+• Revenue from the sale of goods and services is recognised when the Authority satisfies a performance obligation by transferring promised goods or services to the purchaser.

+Supplies are recorded as expenditure when they are consumed - where there is a gap between the date supplies are received and their consumption, they are carried as inventories on the Balance Sheet.

+- Expenses in relation to services received (including services provided by employees) are recorded as expenditure when the services are received rather than when payments are made. - Interest receivable on investments and payable on borrowings is accounted for respectively as income and expenditure on the basis of the effective interest rate for the relevant financial instrument rather than the cash flows fixed or determined by the contract. - Where revenue and expenditure have been recognised but cash has not been received or paid, a debtor or creditor for the relevant amount is recorded in the Balance Sheet.
 Where debts may not be settled, the balance of debtors is written down and a charge made to revenue for the income that might not be collected.